Do you need to write a survey results report?

 - 6. Tell the Reader What the Outcome Should Be

-- 7. Export Your Survey Result Graphs
+- 7. Export Your Survey Results in Other Formats

 - Bonus Tip: Export Data for Survey Analysis

 Let’s walk through some tricks and techniques with real examples.

 The most important thing about a survey report is that it allows readers to make sense of data.
 Visualizations are a key component of any survey summary.

 Pie charts are perfect when you want to bring statistics to life.
 Here’s a great example from a wedding survey:

 Pie charts can be simple and still get the message across.
 A well-designed chart will also add impact and reinforce the story you want to tell.

 Here’s another great example from a homebuyer survey introduction:

 If your survey is made up of open-ended questions, it might be more challenging to produce charts.
 If that’s the case, you can write up your findings instead.
 We’ll look at that next.